The decline bench press can be an effective exercise to improve the development of your lower pecs.

 - Grab the straight bar in a wider grip (outside shoulder-width)

-- Hinge slightly froward from the hips and have a slight bend in your elbow
+- Hinge slightly forward from the hips and have a slight bend in your elbow

 - Bring the straight bar from about eye height to belly button height